MILAN: Masked Image Pretraining on Language Assisted Representation: Experiments

 \section{Experiments}

-We pretrain the ViT-B/16 and ViT-L/16 models using MILAN method on ImageNet-1K dataset for 400 epochs using PyTorch framework on A100 machines.
+We pretrain the ViT-Base and ViT-Large models using MILAN method on ImageNet-1K dataset for 400 epochs using PyTorch framework on A100 machines.
 The detailed training setup and hyperparameters {can be found} in the appendix.
-We use the ViT-B/16 CLIP image encoder obtained from OpenAI's paper~\cite{radford2021clip} to produce the reconstruction targets when pretraining both ViT-B/16 and ViT-L/16 models.
+We use the CLIP ViT-Base and the CLIP ViT-Large image encoders obtained from OpenAI's paper~\cite{radford2021clip} to produce the reconstruction targets when pretraining our ViT-Base and ViT-Large models, respectively.